 5. Use a knee pillow

-Keeping the spine aligned is possible by placing a pillow between the knees in case one tends to shift or even rotate while sleeping.
-This simple action helps remove tension that could build up on the back and hips so quickly, and sleep becomes comfortable and restful.
+Keeping the spine aligned is possible by placing a pillow between the knees in case one shifts or rotates while sleeping.
+This simple action helps remove tension that could build up quickly on the back and hips, and sleep becomes comfortable and restful.

-For people who have undergone knee replacement surgery and are habitual or sleeping on their bellies, stomach sleeping pillows can really do wonders in supporting your knee post surgery while sleeping.
+For people who have undergone knee replacement surgery and are habitual or sleeping on their bellies, stomach sleeping pillows can do wonders in supporting your knee post-surgery while sleeping.

 6. Avoid sleeping with your head turned to one side

-It is common when people who sleep on one side wake up with stiffness and pain in the neck.
-To maintain the neck in alignment, it is best if their head is facing downward towards the pillow.
-If you tend to move your head around during sleep, a neck support pillow or a small pillow beneath the chin would be quite helpful in avoiding any unwanted movement.
+It is common for people who sleep on one side to wake up stiff and with neck pain.
+To maintain the neck in alignment, it is best if the head faces downward towards the pillow.
+If you tend to move your head around during sleep, a neck support pillow or a small pillow beneath the chin helps avoid unwanted movement.

-A person sleeping on stomach with his mouth open and sleep mask over his eyes
+A person sleeping on his stomach with his mouth open and a sleep mask over his eyes

 Is it Safe to Sleep on Your Stomach During Pregnancy?

 Understanding the physical changes pregnant women experience is the primary concern.
-The center of gravity shifts, and the abdomen is getting heavier because of that growing baby inside and an enlarging uterus.
-It makes it difficult to sleep on the stomach with different weight distribution.
+The center of gravity shifts, and the abdomen gets heavier because of the growing baby inside and an enlarging uterus.
+This makes it difficult to sleep on the stomach with a different weight distribution.

 There may not be much difference in how you sleep during the first three months of pregnancy, but if you are so sore, it might deprive you of a good night's sleep.
 This could eventually lead to insomnia, which can be disastrous for both you and your baby.